emir404/emir404/README.md

 # 💫 About Me:
-🔭 Currently working with Lua and Python<br>🌱 Learning JavaScript<br>
+🔭 Currently working with Lua and Python, sometimes HTML5 and CSS3.
+Mostly I use Lua for MTA scripting.
+Python for other projects.<br>🌱 Learning JavaScript and C# for now.<br>

 ## 🌐 Socials: